PaNOSC-ViNYL/ase/doc/ase/phonons.rst

 Phonon calculations
 -------------------

-This is the first piece of documentation for the new phonon module.
-You can calculate the vibrational normal modes for periodic systems represented by an :class:`~ase.atoms.Atoms` object in the harmonic approximation using the :class:`~ase.phonons.Phonons` class.
+Module for calculating vibrational normal modes for periodic systems using the so-called small displacement method.
+So far, space-group symmetries are not exploited to reduce the number of elements in the matrix of force constants that must be calculated.

 Example